 The ritual practice of Tantra

-Related reading: Osho: On fear of performance in sexual act
+Related reading: Osho: On fear of performance in a sexual act

 Menstruation is the best time for Tantra

-It is also maintained that the female’s sexual energies are most potent when she is menstruating and that is the best time for all Tantrik rites.
-This is no surprise; Tantra is about embracing taboos and breaking conventions in order to find liberation from societal norms that are restrictive.
+It is also maintained that the female’s sexual energies are most potent when she is menstruating, and that is the best time for all Tantrik rites.
+This is no surprise; Tantra is about embracing taboos and breaking conventions to find liberation from restrictive societal norms.
 If you are disgusted by the blood, Tantra might not be for you.
-In my experience, the conservative taboo about menstrual blood being impure is completely bogus.
-Also, remember to set the mood by switching off electric lights, and lighting diyas or oil-lamps instead.
+In my experience, the conservative taboo about menstrual blood being impure is entirely bogus.
+Also, remember to set the mood by switching off electric lights and lighting diyas or oil-lamps instead.
 Burn some incense sticks, and if you wish, you can play ambient music without vocals.
-Indian classical music or Tibetan chants work really well.
+Indian classical music or Tibetan chants work well.